yk-sgr/website-old2/src/content/blog/flutte-rant.md

   A rant about flutter.
 ---

-On the one side I absolutly love Flutter.
-On the other side, I absolutly hate it.
+I have a love-hate relationship with Flutter.
+On one hand, I love it, but on the other hand, I hate it.

-A couple of weeks ago I messaged a collegue of mine (greetings to you Nic if you are reading this) like I did a couple of times before and complained about the sheer amount of **boilerplate** code you have to write or **generate**.
+A few weeks ago, I messaged my colleague Nic (if you're reading this, hello!) to complain about the sheer amount of boilerplate code that you have to write or generate.

 # Code Generation

-I absolutly hate it.
-You have SO MANY FILES in your project.

-For example if you are using [Freezed](https://pub.dev/packages/freezed) your project will look like this:
+I hate it.
+There are so many files in your project.
+For example, if you use [Freezed](https://pub.dev/packages/freezed), your project will look like this:

 ```bash
 blog.dart